faridmmz/Cloud-Computing-Project/Docker Phase/README.md

 ## Project Brief

-In this phase, you will create Docker files for different applications, build the corresponding images, and evaluate their performance by running containers.
+In this phase, we'll create Docker files for different applications, build the corresponding images, and evaluate their performance by running containers.
 Detailed instructions for each application are provided below.

 Docker Files to be Written
 - Docker file for `java-pong-ping` application